AlexLotero/DinkleBot/README.md

 CARLA Self-Driving RL Project

+Project resumed as of 9/22/2025.
+Current focus: training stability, observability, and expected behavior.

 This project explores the basics of training a self-driving agent using reinforcement learning in the CARLA simulator.
 The current setup involves teaching an agent to follow a lead vehicle using visual input from a front-facing camera.

 Project Goals